Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

-The Askey-Wilson distribution $\nu(dx;a,b,c,d)$ is the orthogonality measure of the Askey-Wilson polynomials $\{\bar w_n(x;a,b,c,d)\}$.
-Since $ \{A_n\}$ and $\{C_n\}$ are bounded sequences, $\nu(dx;a,b,c,d)$ is unique, and compactly supported \cite[Theorem 2.5.4]{Ismail-05}.
-If $|a|,|b|,|c|,|d|<1$, this is an absolutely continuous measure with density \eqref{AWdistr}.
-In general, $\nu(dx;a,b,c,d)$ may have a discrete component, or be purely discrete as in \eqref{pmf}.
-We need also to point out that although parameter $a$ is distinguished in the definition of $\bar w_n$, the orthogonality measure is symmetric in all parameters.
-This can be seen from representation
+The Askey--Wilson distribution $\nu(dx;a,b,c,d)$ is the (probabilistic) orthogonality measure of the Askey--Wilson polynomials $\{\widetilde w_n\}$ as defined in (\ref{AW-proper}).
+Therefore it does not depend on the order of parameters $a,b,c,d$.
+Since $ \{\widetilde A_n\}$, $\{\widetilde B_n\}$ and $\{\widetilde C_n\}$ are bounded sequences, $\nu(dx;a,b,c,d)$ is unique and compactly supported \cite{Ismail05}, Theorems 2.5.4 and~2.5.5.
+If $|a|,|b|,|c|$, $|d|<1$, this is an absolutely continuous measure with density (\ref{AWdistr}).
+For other values of parameters, $\nu (dx;a,b,c,d)$ may have a discrete component or be purely discrete as in (\ref{pmf}).

-and the ${ _4\varphi_3}$-Sears transformation \cite{Sears-51} which shows how to rescale the Askey-Wilson polynomials to be independent of the order of parameters $a,b,c,d$ without affecting the orthogonality measure.